mattermost/mattermost-marketplace/CONTRIBUTING.md

     - Dev:
     - Security:
     - QA:
-- [ ] Fork repo under Mattermost oranisation
+- [ ] Create a private fork under the Mattermost organization
 - [ ] Cut plugin release
 - [ ] Add release to Marketplace
 - [ ] Reach out on [Marketing Channel](https://community-release.mattermost.com/private-core/channels/marketing) to tweet about the plugin.